pfitchen0/pf32i/README.md

 ## Simulation

-Run the `simulate.sh` script to use icarus-verilog to simulate the design.
+Run the `simulate.py` python script to convert your elf to a hex array for `$readmemh` and then use icarus-verilog to simulate the design.